HTTP client

 PUT requests with the HTTP client

-Submission data for POST and PUT requests:
+Submission data for POST, PUT, and PATCH requests:

 HTTP client post data